If I Ruled the World

 LANGUAGE AND LITERATURE

-With a background in leadership, consulting and creative education, Hannah brings the revolutionary Pre-Texts model, developed by Harvard Professor Doris Somer, to use language and literature as a tool to access language and meaning for young people.
+With a background in outdoors leadership and creative education, Hannah brings the revolutionary Pre-Texts model, developed by Harvard Professor Doris Somer, to use language and literature as a tool to access language and meaning for young people.
 Hannah is also a jazz pianist and talented writer.

 -